North Staffordshire Tramways Company: History

-The North Staffordshire Tramways Order of 1880 sanctioned the building of five additional routes.
-Both acts of parliament sanctioned the use of steam engines, and this was the company's selected method of motive power.
+The North Staffordshire Tramways Order 1880, confirmed by the Tramways Order Confirmation (No. 2) Act 1880 (43 & 44 Vict. c. clxxiii), sanctioned the building of five additional routes.
+Both acts of Parliament sanctioned the use of steam engines, and this was the company's selected method of motive power.

-The first routes to be constructed ran from Stoke centre to Longton Market Place via Fenton, with branches along Longton High Street and Trentham Road.
+The first routes to be constructed ran from the centre of Stoke-upon-Trent to Longton Market Place via Fenton, with branches along Longton High Street and Trentham Road.
 These were inspected by Major General Charles Scrope Hutchinson of the Board of Trade on 4 January 1881.
 However some issues must have been found as it required a further inspection which happened on 22 April 1881.
-The company did not have authority under the Act of Parliament to operate steam engines on the branch lines and the approved Longton terminus of the Stoke route at Bank House was not even at the Market Place.
+The company did not have authority under the act of Parliament to operate steam engines on the branch lines and the approved Longton terminus of the Stoke route at Bank House was not even at the Market Place.

 The company was also in dispute with the North Staffordshire Railway Company in relation to the rebuilding of canal bridges in Hanley and Stoke.
 The tramway company had provided the girders, but an impasse was reached.
 It was only with the intervention of Major General Charles Scrope Hutchinson in August 1881 who found in favour of the tramway company that the deadlock was broken.

 The line from Stoke to Hanley was inspected by Major-General Hutchinson of the Board of Trade on 19 December 1881 and opened for public service on 21 December 1881.
 It closed a few days later for work required at Hanley, and opened again at the end of January 1882.